 - you’ll pass several villages that are worth taking a break.
 An example is Laufen, south of Basel, with its historical alleys and clock tower.
 Delémont, the medieval capital of the canton of Jura, shouldn’t be missed either;

 - Biel is a gem.
 It has a beautiful old town center and its location along Lake Biel allows for relaxed boat trips.
 You’ll also find lots of watch shops and the ‘Omega Museum’ here.
 A hike into the nearby Taubenloch gorge is great for hot summer days;

-- Murten is an 8-century old town with lovely facades, an atmospheric harbour and wonderful views of the lake.
+- Murten is an 8-century old town with lovely facades, an atmospheric harbour and views of the lake.
 Take a stroll after arrival, or enjoy a boat ride.
 At nearby Mont Vully you can hike through the vineyards or visit the Lamberta caves.

 - we recommend the 3-star hotel Murtenhof & Krone: ideally located in the old town center and at walking distance from the railway station and the lake.
 Free parking places are available in front of the hotel.
 Other (paid) options include the hotel’s own parking garage and the public parking garage very close to the hotel;

 - find other options in Murten here.